ist-dsi/mattermost-cookbook/README.md

 ## Usage

 Using this cookbook is relatively straightforward.
-It is recommended to create a project or organization specific [wrapper cookbook](https://www.chef.io/blog/2013/12/03/doing-wrapper-cookbooks-right/) and add the desired recipes to the run list of a node.
+It is recommended to create a project or organization specific [wrapper cookbook](https://www.chef.io/blog/2013/12/03/doing-wrapper-cookbooks-right/) and add the desired recipes (for example, to setup a database) to the run list of a node.

 ## Attributes

 All settings are the default settings that come from [Mattermost](https://github.com/mattermost/platform/blob/v3.9.2/config/config.json) repository.
-Make sure to review all settings and change what's necessary.
+Make sure to review them all and change what's necessary.

 ## License and Authors